feb-uni-sofia/timeseries-2021-2022/README.md

 ## Software

 For the exercise classes you need a working installation of both R and R studio desktop (follow the links below).
+Note that R Studio will not work without R, so please install R first (use the default settings during the installation).
 If you encounter problems with the installation, please email me or ask me during one of the online meetings.

 [R download](https://cran.r-project.org/)